AJMansfield/Intelligence-Core-Public/kttu02.md

 Clearly, this was all meant in good fun, and the foreman joins the laughter, relieved he won't be forced to take a bite himself.
-Even for them, these tubers require processing to be edible.
+Even for them, apparently, these tubers had to be processed somehow before they could be eaten.

 In that moment, the ice breaks, and conversation flows freely.
 You don't understand most of their words,